hktonylee/kobo-instapaper-proxy/README.md

    encrypt = true
    ```

 3. **Initialize and deploy with Terraform**.
-By default, the Terraform module will attach the latest published `@sparticuz/chromium` layer for your region.
+By default, the Terraform module will attach the pinned `@sparticuz/chromium` layer release `arn:aws:lambda:us-east-1:764866452798:layer:chrome-aws-lambda:50` (resolved for your chosen region).
 If you want to override it with a specific layer ARN, pass `-var "chromium_layer_arn=<your-layer-arn>"`.
    ```bash
    cd terraform
    terraform init -backend-config=backend.hcl